 H.264 + HEVC video compression option on your camera (more on that below).

 Not all of these video modes are available at the time of the HERO10’s launch.
-A firmware update is reportedly scheduled for mid-November that will add some of the video modes as well as compatibility with the Lens Mod.
+A firmware update released after the camera’s launch added some extra video modes (as well as compatibility with the Lens Mod).